officiallysingh/spring-boot-problem-handler/README.md

 detail.sample.problem=Some message details
 ```

+> [!WARNING]
+> It uses Spring's `MessageSource` to resolve placeholders in message template.
+> You should be aware that the single quote character (') fulfils a special purpose inside message patterns.
+> The single quote is used to represent a section within the message pattern that will not be formatted.
+> A single quote itself must be escaped by using two single quotes ('').

 But exceptions come with some default attributes as follows, to minimize the number of properties required to be defined in `properties` file

 If the messages are not found in `properties` files, defaults are taken as follows.